 - Attorney Eric J. Parker has a top score on Avvo due to the glowing reviews left by his former clients.

-- Our team has been recognized by the National Trial Lawyers Association, Martindale-Hubbell, and others.
+- Our team has been recognized by the National Trial Lawyers Association, Martindale-Hubbell, and we have also earned

 - We are proud to have an award-winning team of honest and aggressive attorneys at our law firm.